 sources.list file should look like the ones below.

 deb http://deb.debian.org/debian bullseye main deb-src http://deb.debian.org/debian bullseye main deb http://security.debian.org/debian-security/ bullseye-security main deb-src http://security.debian.org/debian-security/ bullseye-security main deb http://deb.debian.org/debian bullseye-updates main deb-src http://deb.debian.org/debian bullseye-updates main

 At this point, your Debian 10 system is ready for the upgrade.
 The next step is to update the repository to let the system recognize the newly added repo URLs.

-In some cases, doing the full upgrade directly might remove large numbers of packages that you will want to keep.
-So the Debian developers recommend two-part upgrade process to avoid the removal of the packages.
+In some cases, doing the full upgrade might remove the large number of packages you want to keep.
+So the Debian developers recommend a two-part upgrade process to avoid the removal of the packages.

 - Part 1: Minimal system upgrade

 In the minimal upgrade, you will update and upgrade all the available packages without installing or removing any other packages.

 To perform the minimal system upgrade first, run the command shown below.

 Keep an eye on the screen.
 If the